nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 System will tag the overlapping events with reserved tag `OVERLAP`<br>
 > Use case ends

+2b.
+The user input is not in the valid command format.

+> 2b1.
+System will indicate to user that the input is invalid and display help information. <br>
+> Use case resumes at step 1.

+#### Use case: Add deadline task

+**MSS**

+1. User requests to create event task by specifying end DateTime.
+2. System creates the deadline task and list it under the deadline task on UI.<br>
+Use case ends.

+**Extensions**

+2a.
+The user input is not in the valid command format.

+> 2a1.
+System will indicate to user that the input is invalid and display help information. <br>
+> Use case resumes at step 1.

+#### Use case: Add floating task

+**MSS**

+1. User requests to create floating task by not specifying any date or time.
+2. System creates the floating task and list it under the floating task on UI.<br>
+Use case ends.

+**Extensions**

+2a.
+The user input is not in the valid command format.

+> 2a1.
+System will indicate to user that the input is invalid and display help information. <br>
+> Use case resumes at step 1.

 #### Use case: Delete task